 The Best Sunscreens to Use After Mohs Surgery

-“Today, there are many options for mineral sunscreens, which are much healthier,” she explains.
-“This is important for anyone who is using sunscreen to be aware of, but it’s particularly important for those who have already had some sort of skin cancer and are more vulnerable to having it recur.”
+“Today, there are many options for mineral sunscreens which provide broad-spectrum UV coverage without the potential to cause photo-allergic contact dermatitis and have a better overall safety profile,” he explains.
+“This is important for anyone who is using sunscreen to be aware of, but it’s particularly important for those who have already had skin cancer and are more vulnerable to having more.”

 Looking to Visit a Dermatologist?